The older you get, the more you realise that there is actually no such thing as normal.

 I’m sure she felt isolated by the decisions that she had to make, and I’m sure that she worried my grandmother felt isolated too.

-While my mother calmly dealt with real-world problems that arose from my grandmothers issues, I was her friend in fantasy land.
+While my mother calmly dealt with the problems that arose from my grandmother’s mental illness, I was her friend in fantasy land.

 Our connection was so strong in fact, that I recall countless occurrences of my mother saying “stop sticking up for her/him,” as she pleaded with my grandmother and I to stop sticking up for each other, when my mother had to lay down the law.